top of page

 SUTHERLAND

 Crystal Sutherland began dancing at age six, where she grew up Mercer, WI, a small town in Northern Wisconsin, near the U.P. of Michigan.
 She earned her Bachelor of Fine Arts in Dance from Columbia College Chicago in 2016, focusing her degree on pedagogy.
 Crystal has performed in choreography during her time at Columbia under the direction of Taisha Paggett, Alicia Wilson, Rebecca Huang, Pamela McNeil, Dr. Lorenzo “Rennie” Harris, and Jessica Miller Tomlinson.
 Upon graduation, Crystal moved back to her home state of Wisconsin to Madison.
 Here, she has had the pleasure of being a choreographer, performer, teacher, and director with Madison Contemporary Dance for three years.
 Within MCD, she performed in pieces under the direction of Corinne Jones, Michael Knight, Natalie Nemeckay, Tyler Nemmers, Beth Piccolo, Kimberly Smith, and herself.
 Crystal is an award-winning choreographer and her piece, “Remember My Name,” was selected for the final gala at Cathedral Dance Festival in 2019.
 Crystal began teaching at Midwest Performing Arts in 2016.
-She is now the Media & Marketing Coordinator, Assistant Office Manager, Resident Choreographer, and Instructor at MPA.
-Crystal loves sharing her passion for dance and choreography with her students and is incredibly proud of all of them!
+She is currently the Media & Marketing Coordinator, Office Manager, Resident Choreographer, and Instructor at MPA.
+Crystal loves sharing her passion for dance, choreography, and creativity with her students and is incredibly proud of all of them!

 MEGHAN